NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Dedicated Delver.md

 Choose two ability boosts.
 One must be to **Strength** or **Dexterity**, and one is a free ability boost.

 You're trained in either the Athletics skill or the Survival skill, and you're trained in the Cave Lore skill.
-If you selected Athletics, you gain the [[Feats/Combat Climber|Combat Climber]] skill feat.
-If you chose Survival, you gain the [[Feats/Terrain Expertise|Terrain Expertise (Underground)]] skill feat.
+If you selected Athletics, you gain the [[Combat Climber|Combat Climber]] skill feat.
+If you chose Survival, you gain the [[Terrain Expertise|Terrain Expertise (Underground)]] skill feat.

 **Connection:** Ria, an oread gnome curator who studies rivethun traditions